-Here’s the strategy I used to book high exposure music gigs opening for Rick Derringer, Kenny Wayne Shepherd, Joan Jett, and many others.
+Here’s the strategy I used to book high exposure live music gigs opening for Rick Derringer, Kenny Wayne Shepherd, Joan Jett, and many others.
 This same method will work for booking gigs at local venues as well.

 Booking music gigs can be very difficult.
 Landing a gig on the first email just doesn’t happen.
 It takes persistence and follow up, and the process can take weeks – and usually does.